Rideshare Los Angeles

 The truism “nobody walks in L.A.” is more apt today than ever before.
 A whopping 4.6 million Los Angeles residents commute to work every day.
 And that doesn’t even count drivers who are on the road for leisure or travel.

 Unfortunately, this shift in riding styles doesn’t mean less traffic on Whitter and Los Angeles roadways.
 And while it’s a great option, ridesharing has its drawbacks.
-Today we’re talking about rideshare safety, what to do in case of an Uber or Lyft accident, and tips so you have a great ride.
+Here’s what you should know about rideshare safety, what to do in case of an Uber or Lyft accident, and tips for a great ride.

 Ridesharing Industry Statistics

-According to a study done on the ridesharing market (2022), 25% of the US population utilizes ridesharing services at least once a month.
+According to a 2022 study done on the ridesharing market, 25% of the US population utilizes ridesharing services at least once a month.
 In other words, ridesharing has become a common method of transportation, and services such as Uber or Lyft may be the best option for commuters living in a busy city.

-The industry is worth more than $61 billion today (2022) and is expected to continue to grow throughout the following years.
+The industry is worth more than $61 billion and is expected to continue to grow throughout the following years.
 In the past, taxi rides used to be the norm when needing transportation from point A to point B. However, the ridesharing business has been booming in recent years and more and more commuters are choosing Uber or Lyft over traditional taxi services.
-For example, you can see how many people utilize Uber or Lyft at the Los Angeles International Airport today.
+For example, many people choose Uber or Lyft to get to and from the Los Angeles International Airport.